chiawen0104/qs_interview/README.md

 # qs_interview
-There are three questions of QSearch's interview.
+There are three programming questions of QSearch's interview.

 ### Q1: Simple Math Parser
 Simple math calculator for nonzero integers.